-The hospitals of Community Healthcare System provides the full spectrum of endoscopic procedures available both within the hospitals and at our outpatient surgery locations.
-Below is a description of some of the more common types of endoscopic procedures your physician may order:
+The hospitals of Community Healthcare System provide the full spectrum of endoscopic procedures available both within our hospitals and at our outpatient surgery locations.
+Below is a description of some of the more common endoscopic procedures your physician may order:

 Colonoscopy - Colonoscopy is a common, safe test to examine the lining of the large bowel.
 During a colonoscopy, doctors who are trained in this procedure (endoscopists) can also see part of the small intestine (small bowel) and the end of the GI tract (the rectum).
 This procedure is often done under sedation to assure maximum patient comfort.

 Sigmoidoscopy - Sigmoidoscopy, or "flexible sigmoidoscopy," lets a physician examine the lining of the rectum and a portion of the colon (large intestine) by inserting a small, flexible tube about the thickness of a finger into the anus and slowly advancing it into the rectum and lower part of the colon.
 This procedure evaluates only the lower third of the colon.
 Sigmoidoscopy is often done without any sedation, although sedation can be used if necessary.

 Flexible sigmoidoscopy is not a substitute for total colonoscopy when it is indicated.
 The finding of a new, abnormally growing polyp during sigmoidoscopy, for example, is an indication for a colonoscopy to search for additional polyps or cancer.

 Endoscopic Ultrasound (EUS) - An examination with a special endoscope fitted with a small ultrasound device on the end, used to look inside the layers of the wall of the gastrointestinal tract and visualize the surrounding organs including the pancreas, liver, gallbladder, spleen and adrenal glands.
 The scope is inserted in the mouth or anus in the same manner as a conventional endoscope.